carla-simulator/carla/Docs/python_api.md

 - <a name="carla.Waypoint.is_junction"></a>**<font color="#f8805a">is_junction</font>** (_bool_)
 True if the current Waypoint is on a junction.
 - <a name="carla.Waypoint.lane_width"></a>**<font color="#f8805a">lane_width</font>** (_float_)
-Horizontal size of the road at current `s`.
+The road's horizontal size at current `s`.
 - <a name="carla.Waypoint.road_id"></a>**<font color="#f8805a">road_id</font>** (_int_)
 OpenDRIVE road's id.
 - <a name="carla.Waypoint.section_id"></a>**<font color="#f8805a">section_id</font>** (_int_)